grandjeanlab/shank3mrs/README.md

 <!--- > [!IMPORTANT]\
 > We ask that all users read our [legal disclaimer](https://github.com/simple-icons/simple-icons/blob/develop/DISCLAIMER.md) before using icons from Simple Icons. --->

-Human phenotyping research has historically been used to enrich our understanding of the biological correlates of neurodevelopmental disorders such as autism spectrum disorder.
-However, advancing beyond correlations in human cohorts presents challenges.
-The current study presents a comparative analysis using the SHANK3 mouse model to investigate neurometabolic changes associated with autism spectrum disorder.
+Research on human phenotyping has broadened our knowledge of the genetic foundations of neurodevelopmental disorders notably autism spectrum disorder.
+But moving beyond correlations in human cohorts is not without its difficulties.
+In this study, a comparative approach is taken to examine neurometabolic differences linked to autism using the SHANK3 mouse model.
-We conducted neurochemical profiling via magnetic resonance spectroscopy, which fingerprinted the metabolite changes in the SHANK3 mouse model across the cingulate cortex and thalamus.
-By selecting magnetic resonance spectroscopy, we enabled cross-species comparison and examined identical metabolites in homologous brain regions across different species.
-We aimed to provide a comprehensive understanding of the neurodevelopmental alterations associated with autism spectrum disorder.

-To achieve this, our primary objective is to discover shared neurometabolic changes and loss of function in SHANK3 mice.
-We acquired single voxel PRESS scans in homologous brain areas—cingulate cortex and thalamus—across three genotypes: SHANK3+/+ (WT), SHANK3-/+ (HET), and SHANK3-/- (KO).
-We imaged mixed-sex mice (Male/Female 1:1) during adolescence (30 days) or early adulthood (70 days) using a Bruker BioSpec 11.7T with CryoProbe.
+Proton (1H) magnetic resonance spectroscopy was used to track neurochemical alterations in the transgenic mice models.
+The concentrations of in vivo neurometabolites are measured using this non-invasive method.
+We acquired single voxel PRESS scans in homologous brain areas—the cingulate cortex and thalamus—across three genotypes: SHANK3+/+ (WT), SHANK3-/+ (HET), and SHANK3-/- (KO).
+We imaged mixed-sex mice (1:1 male/female ratio) during adolescence (30 days) or early adulthood (70 days) using a Bruker BioSpec 11.7T scanner.
-All spectral data underwent processing via Spectroscopy Analysis Tools (SPANT) with rigorous quality control measures and visual inspection by two analysts.
-Effect size with unpaired Hedge’s g compared metabolite concentration of WT relative to HET and KO mice.
+All spectral data were processed using Spectroscopy Analysis Tools (SPANT), with rigorous quality control measures and visual inspection by two analysts.
+We compared metabolite concentrations using effect size analysis with unpaired Hedge’s g, and examined how genotype affects metabolite levels in wild-type, heterozygous, and homozygous mice.

 ## Section 1: Preprocessing